gyansingh18/wanderistan-ai/README.md

 ### Creating a Trip
 1. Navigate to `/trips/planner`
 2. Enter your destination and preferences
-3. AI generates a personalized itinerary
+3. Generate a personalized itinerary based on your inputs
 4. Save your trip for later reference

 ### Exploring the Map